-At the first station, the kiddos made a 100 Days Smarter crown.
-This was a last minute creation that I whipped up the night before.
-First, the kiddos colored the school house and sequenced the numbers by 10’s.
-I used strips of construction paper cut 3" x 18".
+At the one of the stations, the kiddos make a 100 Days Smarter crown.
+First, the kiddos color the school house and sequence the numbers by 10’s.
+I use strips of construction paper cut 3″ x 18″.

-    Then, I measured around their heads and stapled.
-The school house added just enough length so that the crown fit perfectly around their heads.
+Then, I measure around their heads and staple.
+The school house adds just enough length so that the crown fits perfectly around their heads.

-    For station number two, we counted our 100th Day collections.
-First, we counted them by 1’s using this counting mat I whipped up a few years ago.
+At another station, we count our 100th Day of School collections.
+First, we count them by 1’s using this counting mat I whipped up a few years ago.

-    At the third station, we created the ever-so-popular 100 gumball machine!
+Of course, we create the ever-so-popular 100 gumball machine!
 The 100 gumball dots was yet another creation I whipped up a couple years ago.
-It provided the support my kinders needed to help them keep track of how many gumballs they made!
+It provides the support my Kinders needed to help them keep track of how many gumballs they made!

 I just love their finished gumball machines, and they just love using the bingo dotters while making them!

 For station number four, we create the number 100 using pattern blocks.
 You guessed it!
 I whipped this little ditty up the night before!
 Then, we record how many of each shape we used to make the number 100 (response sheet not pictured).

 At the fifth station, we use our “100th Day Necklace” work mat to count our Fruit Loops in sets of 10.

 Then, we string them onto a piece of curling ribbon… which I might add is way better than yarn, since it doesn’t fray!
 Thank you for the tip, Teeny Tiny Teacher!
 Plus, this little sweetie came up with a clever way to keep the Fruit Loops from sliding off the other side.
 She’s such a little problem solver!